milance1998/puzzlesCloudMDs/markdownCodedUml.md

-# heading 1 and the table under it

 | Option | Description |
 | ------ | ----------- |
 | data   | path to data files to supply the data that will be passed into templates. |
 | engine | engine to be used for processing templates.
 Handlebars is the default. |
 | ext    | extension to be used for dest files. |

 In this section we will explain the workflow on how you can work in our Webapp and publish docs in Git.
 The workflow is outlined in the following UML diagram: